 Also, applicants whose first language is English are exempt from the English test requirement.
-In addition, applicants who have completed at least 3 years of tertiary education in English located in a country where English is the first language (e.g., Australia, Canada (except for Quebec), Ireland, New Zealand, the UK, and the US) are exempt as well.
-Mind that this does not include English language education based in a non-English country.
+In addition, applicants who have completed at least 3 years of tertiary education or an entire Master's programme in English located in a country where English is the first language (e.g., Australia, Canada (except for Quebec), Ireland, New Zealand, the UK, and the US) are exempt as well.
+Note that this does not include English language education based in a non-English country.

 Applicants who have completed secondary education located in an English-speaking country can apply for a waiver of the test requirement.
 We consider the following countries as English-speaking: Australia, Canada (except for Quebec), Ireland, New Zealand, the UK, and the USA.

 The Admission Board will review such waiver requests on an individual basis.
 (NOTE: If this applies to you, make sure you apply for a waiver well in advance to leave time for an English test in case your waiver is not granted).